a-hungry-dev/fibonacci_sequence/README.md

     │   styles.css
     │   scripts.js
 ```

-~~5.
+[x] 5.
 You're ready to run your app! from the base of the repository run `node index.js`.
-You should now be able to view the webpage you created in the previous step!~~
+You should now be able to view the webpage you created in the previous step